lawlient/notes/date structure/rbtree/rbtree.md

 ## Definition

-1. Every node has a color either red or black.
+1. A node is either red or black
-2. The root of the tree is always black.
+2. The root is black
-3. There are no two adjacent red nodes (A red node cannot have a red parent or red child).
+3. All leaves (NULL) are black
-4. Every path from a node (including root) to any of its descendants NULL nodes has the same number of black nodes.
+4. Both children of every red node are black
-5. All leaf nodes are black nodes.
+5. Every simple path from root to leaves contains the same number of black nodes.

 ## Insertion